top of page

 • Mixed singles - Saturday afternoons.

-• September / October Floodlight bowling League - Mon / Fri
+• September / October Floodlight Mixed S/D bowling League - Mon and Fri

-With subs paid per game of £1 or £2
+With subs of paid per game of £1 for away matches £2 for home matches

 Anchor 1